densitydesign/infopoetry-website/_infopoetries/spinning-pointe.md

 featured: /assets/images/uploads/Huang_Yuping_3.jpg
 images: []
 video: /assets/images/uploads/Huang_Yuping_1.mp4
+metaphor: >-
+  In this project, several spinning tops are used to represent their dancing condition which is beautiful and elegant.
+However, the spinning tops always crumble and stop, like what usually happens to ballet dancers, they wobble and fall for mistakes or injuries.
+Sometimes, that even means a period of time for rest and recovery.
 ---
 In this project, several spinning tops are used to represent their dancing condition which is beautiful and elegant.
 However, the spinning tops always crumble and stop, like what usually happens to ballet dancers, they wobble and fall for mistakes or injuries.